×

 We asked people if there is a lot of crime.
 They answered:

 "Punta del Diablo is a small beach town with low levels of crime.
 Local police maintain a visible presence and there are rarely issues of violent crime.
-Petty theft does occur, so tourists should always remain aware of their belongings," said one person in Punta del Diablo.
+Petty theft does occur, so tourists should always remain aware of their belongings," explained one expat living in Punta del Diablo.

 Is there a lot of diversity?
 Are people in Punta del Diablo accepting of differences?